-Although it doesn’t quite have the same worldwide reputation as fine wine or whiskey, the world of sake, Japan’s national drink, is as fascinating as they come!
+Although it doesn’t quite have the same worldwide reputation as fine wine or whiskey, the world of sake, Japan’s national drink, is as fascinating as they come.
+The wide variety of types of sake can be surprising for uninitiated sake sippers!

 In its most basic description, sake is an alcoholic beverage made from special sake rice fermented with yeast and a mold called koji.
 Of course, there are plenty more nuances in making sake as you’ll soon discover.